 To further confuse the issue, the Shasteens

-had the following land transactions in Amherst County:
+had the following additional land transactions and guardianship filed in Amherst County:

 Purchase - 1789: 60 A James Shastead from